neilotoole/streamcache/README.md

 In this scenario, `typedetect` wants to detect and print the type of data in the file/pipe, and then print the contents.
 That detection sampling could be done in a separate goroutine per sampler type.
-The input file could be, let's say, a JSON file or an XML file.
+The input file could be, let's say, a JSON file, or an XML file.

 The obvious approach is to inspect the first few tokens of the input, and check if the tokens are either valid JSON or valid XML.